 All ROOTS students were administered five measures of whole number understanding at pretest and posttest.
 One distal measure of mathematics achievement was administered at posttest only.
 Trained research staff administered all student measures.
-Inter-scorer reliability criteria were met for all assessments (i.e., >.95).
+Interscorer reliability criteria were met for all assessments (i.e., >.95).

-ROOTS Assessment of Early Numeracy Skills (RAENS; Author et al., 2012b) is a researcher-developed, individually administered measure that consists of 32 items.
-Items assess aspects of counting and cardinality, number operations, and the base-10 system.
-In an untimed setting, students are asked to count and compare groups of objects, write, order, and compare numbers, label visual models (e.g. ten-frames), and write and solve single digit addition expressions and equations.
-RAENS' predictive validity ranges from .68 to .83 for the TEMA-3 and the NSB.
-Inter-rater scoring agreement is reported at 100% (Author et al., 2016b).
+ROOTS Assessment of Early Numeracy Skills (RAENS; Doabler, Clarke, & Fien, 2012) is a researcher-developed, individually administered measure that consists of 32 items.
+Items assess aspects of counting and cardinality, number operations, and the Base 10 system.
+In an untimed setting, students are asked to count and compare groups of objects; write, order, and compare numbers; label visual models (e.g., 10-frames); and write and solve single-digit addition expressions and equations.
+RAENS' predictive validity ranges from .68 to .83 for the Test of Early Mathematics Ability (3rd ed.; TEMA-3) and the NSB.
+Interrater scoring agreement is reported at 100% (Doabler et al., 2016).

-Oral Counting - Early Numeracy Curriculum-Based Measurement (Author & Author, 2004).
-This curriculum-based measure has students orally count in English for one minute and the discontinue rule applies after the first counting error.
+Oral Counting-Early Numeracy Curriculum-Based Measurement (Clarke & Shinn, 2004), a curriculum-based measure, has students orally count in English for 1 minute, and the discontinue rule applies after the first counting error.
 The highest correct number counted represents a student's score.
-Test-retest reliability and alternate-form reliability are reported at above .80, concurrent validity is reported as ranging from .49 to .70, and predictive validity with standardized measures of mathematics ranging from .46 to .72.
+Test-retest reliability and alternate-form reliability are reported at above .80, concurrent validity is reported as ranging from .49 to .70, and predictive validity with standardized measures of mathematics ranged from .46 to .72.